-Dividend Dynamics and the Term Structure of Dividends Strips (with Bob Goldstein and Pierre Collin-Dufresne), 2013.
+Dividend Dynamics and the Term Structure of Dividends Strips (with Bob Goldstein and Pierre Collin-Dufresne), 2013, Journal of Finance (forthcoming).

 Brand Capital and Firm Value (with Maria Ana Vitorino and Xiaoji Lin), 2013, Review of Economic Dynamics, forthcoming

 Government Spending, Political Cycles and the Cross Section of Stock Returns (joint with Vito Gala and Jun Li), 2013, Journal of Financial Economics, 107, 305-324.